|

 Soldiers' Stories from Iraq and Afghanistan is intended to be published in book form, as well as to be exhibited in both fine art and public venues in order to reach two different audiences: the American public and veterans.

-Support for Soldiers' Stories from Iraq and Afghanistan has been provided by the Compton Foundation, The Palm Springs Art Museum, The Institute of Humanities at The University of Michigan, The Penny Stamps School of Art and Design at the University of Michigan, Getty Images, SF Camerawork, CEPA Gallery, The Puffin Foundation, Swords to Plowshares, The Corporation of Yaddo, The MacDowell Colony, The Blue Mountain Center, The Virginia Center for the Creative Arts, Kimmel Harding Nelson Center for the Arts, The Atlantic Center for the Arts, the Greater New York Arts Development Fund of the New York City Department of Cultural Affairs, administered by the Brooklyn Arts Council, Inc. and individual donors.
+Support for Soldiers' Stories from Iraq and Afghanistan has been provided by the Compton Foundation, The Palm Springs Art Museum, The Institute of Humanities at The University of Michigan, The Penny Stamps School of Art and Design at the University of Michigan, New York State Council for the Arts (NYSCA), Getty Images, SF Camerawork, CEPA Gallery, The Puffin Foundation, Swords to Plowshares, The Corporation of Yaddo, The MacDowell Colony, The Blue Mountain Center, The Virginia Center for the Creative Arts, Kimmel Harding Nelson Center for the Arts, The Atlantic Center for the Arts, BoxoPROJECTS, the Greater New York Arts Development Fund of the New York City Department of Cultural Affairs, administered by the Brooklyn Arts Council, Inc. and individual donors.

 It is a sponsored project of the New York Foundation for the Arts, through their Fiscal Sponsorship Program.